FedMEKT: Distillation-based Embedding Knowledge Transfer for Multimodal Federated Learning: Introduction

-Despite many advantages in preserving privacy, existing FL methods consider a scenario where clients hold only single-modal data~\cite{mcmahan2017communication,li2020federated}, restricting the use of \textit{multimodal data} in various equipment.
-Recent works on deep multimodal learning demonstrate that common features from multimodal data assure more accurate and robust performance than single-modal data in many applications, such as text and image for language translation \cite{rajendran2015bridge}, audio and video for emotion recognition~\cite{liang2018computational}, and different sensor data in healthcare \cite{garcia2018mental}.
-As a result, multimodal data provides more generalized capability to design an FL framework that uses multimodal client data generated from multiple sources and devices, such as smartphones and smartwatches.
-To leverage the benefits of multimodal data for decentralized machine learning systems, there have been some prior works in multimodal FL.
-The authors in~\cite{xiong2022unified} designed the co-attention layer to fuse representations from different modalities and obtain the generalized features to train personalized models.
+Despite many advantages in preserving privacy, existing FL methods consider a scenario where clients hold only unimodal data~\citep{mcmahan2017communication,li2020federated}, restricting the use of \textit{multimodal data} in various equipment.
+Recent works on deep multimodal learning demonstrate that common features from multimodal data assure more accurate and robust performance than unimodal data in many applications, such as text and image for language translation \citep{rajendran2015bridge}, audio and video for emotion recognition~\citep{liang2018computational}, and different sensor data in healthcare \citep{garcia2018mental}.
+As a result, multimodal data offers a broader potential for future FL applications, that utilizes multimodal client data generated from various sources and devices, including smartphones and smartwatches.
+In the context of multimodal FL, some prior works have shown their potential in leveraging the benefits of multimodal data for decentralized machine learning systems.
+The authors in~\citep{xiong2022unified} designed the co-attention layer to fuse representations from different modalities and obtain the generalized features to train personalized models.
 This method requires all users to have labeled data from all modalities, which means that users have to annotate the data.
-However, in the real world, this could be a cost hindrance for users to collect the labeled data from different modalities, such as various types of sensor data~\cite{alonso2015challenges}. \textit{Label annotation} poses a significant challenge in real-world applications, particularly in healthcare, where certain sites may lack the resources or incentives for extensive data labeling.
-One possible solution for saving the annotation cost is to design the multimodal FL under the semi-supervised setting where clients own private unlabeled data, and the server holds labeled data for the global downstream tasks.
-To deal with the labeled data constraint of local clients in multimodal FL,~\cite{zhao2022multimodal} proposed a framework that works under the semi-supervised setting using multiple autoencoders for different modalities.
-This work applies the mechanism of the conventional FedAvg framework~\cite{mcmahan2017communication} to construct the global multimodal encoders for supervised downstream tasks by aggregating model parameters from local autoencoders.
-However, these methods rely on aggregating model parameters from skewed private data on the server using an averaging scheme adopted from FedAvg \cite{mcmahan2017communication}.
-This can lead to a decrease in the generalization ability of the global model due to statistical heterogeneity \cite{li2019fedmd, deng2020adaptive} and require a large \textit{communication overhead}.
-To handle the communication cost in multimodal FL, we develop a knowledge transfer mechanism that operates on both sides of the system, leveraging the joint knowledge of the learning models rather than relying on model parameters.
+However, in the real world, this could be a cost hindrance for users to collect the labeled data from different modalities, such as various types of sensor data~\citep{alonso2015challenges}.
+Besides, \textit{label annotation} often requires a high cost and poses a significant challenge in real-world applications, particularly in healthcare, where certain sites may lack resources or incentives for extensive data labeling.
+One possible solution for saving the annotation cost is to design the multimodal FL framework under semi-supervised setting where clients own private unlabeled data, and the server holds labeled data for global downstream tasks.
+To deal with the labeled data constraint of local clients in multimodal FL,~\citet{zhao2022multimodal} proposed a framework that works under the semi-supervised setting using multiple autoencoders for different modalities.
+This work applies the mechanism of the conventional federated averaging (FedAvg) framework~\citep{mcmahan2017communication} to construct the global multimodal encoders for supervised downstream tasks by aggregating model parameters from local autoencoders.
+However, these methods rely on aggregating model parameters from skewed private data on the server, which can lead to a decrease in the generalization ability of the global model due to statistical heterogeneity \citep{li2019fedmd, deng2020adaptive} and require a large \textit{communication overhead}.